HugoDaniel/hugodaniel.com/content/posts/2021-01-30-the-life-of-a-web-component-state-in-shadow.md

 };
 ```

 There are infinite other ways to map this state in JS.
+This is just to lay out the mapping to HTML.

 ![The yellow JavaScript logo, with HTML5 badges masking the letters J and S](/images/js_logo_with_html.jpg "On the internet nobody knows you're an HTML!")